doug-msft/SecurityCopilot/TrendMicro/README-TrendMicro.md

 Overview

-This folder contains a Security Copilot plugin manifest: `Trendmicro-plugin.json` which exposes a small set of skills to query Trend Micro Vision One (Workbench alerts and Endpoint Security endpoints).
+This folder contains a Security Copilot plugin manifest `trendmicro-plugin.yaml` (YAML) and an OpenAPI spec `trendmicro-openapi.yaml` which expose a small set of skills to query Trend Micro Vision One (Workbench alerts and Endpoint Security endpoints).

 This README explains how to upload and configure the plugin, how to test it from Security Copilot, and provides example curl / PowerShell calls you can use to validate connectivity.